What If I say, the C is Chicken or Cow and V is Vegetables –

-- Biryani, which is a dish made of rice and meat, which is extremely popular in India & the middle east has a plant-based alternative for ages.
-The vegetarians in India found their own Biryani by adding jackfruit, mainly because its look and texture looked similar to a mutton Biryani.
+- Biryani, which is a dish made of rice and meat, which is extremely popular in India & the middle east has had a plant-based alternative for ages.
+The vegetarians in India found their own Biryani by adding jackfruit, mainly because its look and texture looked similar to mutton Biryani.

 - In 1896, John Harvey Kellogg created a peanut-based “meatless meat,” Nuttose.

 - In 1922, US-based Madison Foods developed the first soy-bean-based meat alternative product.
 From thereon, soy-bean became a major ingredient in subsequent meat alternative products.

 - In the 1980s, with the advancement in science, companies started experimenting with plant proteins to create food that started to look similar to meat options.

 What are the challenges of Non-Vegetarian food?